jdtournier/git_collate_contributions/README.md

 With one line for each user.
 In the example above, contributions for `janedoe` will be attributed to `Jane Doe`, etc.

+### Limitations

+Probably lots.
+Main one is that binary contributions will not be counted towards insertions or deletions (since no line changes to record).
+Also, this script explicitly ignores merge commits (although this can be changed by modifying the `git` invocation if required).